 Hillsborough Technical Colleges students are required to wear their school-issued ID badge while on campus or on school business.
 ID Badges are to be worn above the waist with the photograph facing outward.
+School ID badges are used to clock in and out for recording attendance.
 The cost of the first ID is part of the activity fee for all students.
 An additional charge of \$10.00 will be assessed for replacement badges.